ZhuJD-China/RainbowGPT/README.md

 - **BM25-based Retriever:** Specialized in efficiently locating relevant documents based on keywords, making it particularly effective for sparse retrieval.
 - **Embedding Similarity Retriever:** Utilizes embedding vectors for document and query embedding, excelling in identifying relevant documents through semantic similarity.
 This retriever is well-suited for dense retrieval scenarios.

-## 🚀 EnsembleRetriever
+## EnsembleRetriever
-EnsembleRetriever is a powerful retrieval mechanism that combines the strengths of various retrievers.
+🚀EnsembleRetriever is a powerful retrieval mechanism that combines the strengths of various retrievers.
 It takes a list of retrievers as input, integrates their results using the `get_relevant_documents()` methods, and reranks the outcomes using the Reciprocal Rank Fusion algorithm.

 By leveraging the diverse strengths of different algorithms, EnsembleRetriever achieves superior performance compared to individual retrievers.

-## Common Usage Pattern
+# Common Usage Pattern
 🔄 The most effective use of the Knowledge Base QA Search involves combining a sparse retriever (e.g., BM25) with a dense retriever (e.g., embedding similarity).
 This "hybrid search" optimally utilizes the complementary strengths of both retrievers for comprehensive Knowledge.

 📊 Explore the Stock Analysis module and unlock valuable insights for your investment decisions! 🚀 #StockAnalysis #RainbowGPT #AIInvesting